sebastienrousseau/password-generator-pro/README.md

 ![divider][divider]

-## 👋 Welcome to Password Generator Pro
+## 👋 Welcome to Password Generator Pro (v0.0.1)

-Password Generator Pro is a fast, simple and powerful open-source cross platform utility tool for generating strong, unique and random passwords.
+Password Generator Pro is a tool that automatically creates a password for you.

+This is useful because it can be difficult to come up with a strong, secure password on your own, and using Password Generator Pro ensures that your password will be unique and difficult for others to guess.

+You will have the option to specify the length and complexity of the password, such as including the number of words and a separator.

+Password Generator Pro will then create a password for you based on these specifications.
+You can then use this password to protect your online accounts and keep your personal information safe.

 ## 🖥️ Available for macOS, Linux, and Windows